Alternative Investments: Beyond Stocks and Bonds

 For module 1, the final mark is based on the written exam with open questions (50%), assignments (25%) and essay/presentation (25%).

-For module 2 there are two possibilities: A number of groups will be randomly selected to present one of the two cases prepared during the course.
-For these groups the final mark will be a weighted average of the marks for class assignments/presentation (15% per case and 10% for presentation) and the final exam (60%).
-For groups not presenting the cases will have a weight of 20% each, with the remaining 60% weight allocated to the exam grade.
+For module 2 there are two possibilities: A number of groups will be randomly selected to present the case prepared during the course.
+For these groups the final mark will be a weighted average of the marks for class assignments/presentation (20% for case and 10% for presentation) and the final exam (70%).
+For groups not presenting, the case will have a weight of 30%, with the remaining 70% weight allocated to the exam grade.

 Composition of final grade: